 The Oregon Department of Environmental Quality (DEQ) regulates renovations, repairs and removal of asbestos-containing materials.
 The Oregon Health Authority (OHA) provides information regarding lead-based paint and renovation, repair and painting.

-Where do I look up issued permits and permit applications?
-Both the BDS website and Portland Maps website offer information on current permits issued to a property and a recent history of BDS permits and BDS enforcement.
+Both the BDS website and Portland Maps website offer information on current permits issued to a property and permit applications, as well as recent history of BDS permits and BDS enforcement.